Early Access now available for the LeviPrep Nuclei Kit

 Sort by

 Debora Gisch, PhD, and colleagues pioneered a comprehensive epigenomic atlas of the kidney, shedding light on its cellular response to injury and repair.
-Utilizing the LeviCell® systems, they purified nuclei from precious kidney biopsy samples and healthy tissue, ensuring high-quality inputs for subsequent single nuclei RNA-seq and ATAC-seq analyses, elucidating the chromatin landscape in kidney reference and adaptive injury states.
+Utilizing the LeviCell® systems for a select number of samples, they purified nuclei from precious kidney biopsy samples and healthy tissue, ensuring high-quality inputs for subsequent single nuclei RNA-seq and ATAC-seq analyses, elucidating the chromatin landscape in kidney reference and adaptive injury states.

 Anna Bielecka-Wajdman, PhD, and colleagues investigated proteomic changes in glioblastoma multiforme (GBM) cell lines after Temozolomide (TMZ) treatment.
-Further, the team used the LeviCell® 1.0 system to isolate live cells that survived the treatment efficiently, enabling the characterization of this TMZ-resistant subpopulation’s morphology and growth by microscopy.
+Further, the team used the LeviCell® 1.0 system to efficiently isolate live cells that survived the treatment, enabling the characterization of this TMZ-resistant subpopulation’s morphology and growth by microscopy.
 The findings provide valuable insights into GBM’s treatment resistance and highlight potential therapeutic avenues.

 Utilizing the LeviCell® 1.0 system, Jan Remsik, PhD, PharmD, and colleagues successfully refined the proteogenomic analysis of delicate cerebrospinal fluid samples from leptomeningeal metastasis (LM) models via CITE-seq.
 The breakthrough discovery that dendritic cells, guided by IFN-γ, are central to the innate immune response against leptomeningeal metastasis presents a promising direction for new therapies, highlighting the power of Levitation Technology™ in advancing cancer research.

-Nazan Puluca, PhD, and colleagues harnessed magnetic levitation to efficiently segregate cardiomyocytes (CM) based on intrinsic density variations from lipid content differences.
-Applied to cell lines derived from samples obtained from human subjects with neutral lipid storage disease, real-time monitoring allowed direct measurement of distinct subpopulations.
-Microscopy and patch-clamp electrophysiology experiments on sorted cells revealed new insights into lipid accumulation’s impact on CMs structure and function.
+Nazan Puluca, PhD, and colleagues harnessed magnetic levitation to segregate cardiomyocytes (CM) based on intrinsic density variations from lipid content differences.
+Applied to cell lines derived from samples obtained from human subjects with neutral lipid storage disease, real-time monitoring of the levitation profile allowed detection of distinct subpopulations within the same cell subtype.
+Microscopy and patch-clamp electrophysiology experiments on sorted cells revealed new insights into lipid accumulation’s impact on CM structure and function.

 Murat Baday, PhD, and colleagues developed a groundbreaking diagnostic tool for blood analysis that combines the power and ubiquity of smartphones with magnetic levitation-based label-free separation of red and white blood cells for quantification through cell phone imaging.
-The underlying technology has been developed into the LeviCell® systems for live cell enrichment and sample quality improvement through debris removal with real-time monitoring.
+The underlying technology has been developed into the LeviCell® systems for gentle viable cell enrichment for sample quality improvement, while preserving cell native states.